-Employers may also be apprised that their notice of contest can be sent electronically via email to the Assistant Chief of Enforcement within the 15 working day period, and may be provided the email address(es).
+Employers should be apprised that their notice of contest can be sent electronically via email to the Chief of Enforcement or LSS OSH Amin within the 15 working day period, and may be provided the appropriate email address(es).
 It shall be emphasized that oral notices of contest do not satisfy the requirement to give written notification.